 "How do you know we're not from Minnesota?"

-"Fair enough," he replied.
+"Fair enough," he replied with a satisfied nod.

-As she walked behind the bar, Kelsey ambushed her.
-"So who are those boys?
-And how come you always get the good tables?"
+"Who are those boys?" she demanded.
+"And how come you always get the good tables?"

-"I have no idea.
+"I'm just lucky, I guess.
 Don't you make conversation with your customers?"

 "Really?
 How do you know?"

 "Rob McClanahan?"
 Kelsey squealed as Mara walked away.
-"He is so dreamy."
+"He is so dreamy!"

 "Nice to meet you, Mark, and congratulations on making the team."

-Rob pointed at each other boys in turn as he introduced them.
-"You know Janny.
+Rob pointed to each boy as he introduced them.
+"Well, you know Janny.
 That's Buzzy Schneider.
 You know Christy.
-Bah Harrington and Mark Pavelich."
+That's Bah Harrington and Mark Pavelich."

-"Family nickname – it sort of just stuck," Bah explained with a shrug.
+"Family nickname," Bah explained with a shrug.

-"Just a couple of glasses would be great!"
-Mark said.
+"Just a couple of glasses would be great," Mark said.

-"Yeah, I saw them when I came in."
+"Yeah, I saw them on the way in."

 "Boys from Boston, eh?"

-"Yeah, he needed to get out of here."
+"No. He just needed to get out of here."